A brief history

 All the paper mills closed in the late 60-ties early 70-ies and this left the municipality with challenges since quite a few did not get other employment.

-Since the days of the cosing of the paper mills Nedre Eiker has developed into a regional shopping centre.
+Nedre Eiker has developed into a regional shopping centre.
 The main shopping area has moved from Mjøndalen to Buskerud Storsenter in Krokstadelva.
-In the administrative centre of Mjøndalen we find more traditional shops as independent clothes shops, furniture shops, fishing shops and bakeries.
+In the administrative centre of Mjøndalen we find more traditional shops as independent clothes shops, furniture shops and bakeries.

-Norway’s largest trading house for inner and outer beauty and wellbeing, Validus, is established on our relatively new industrial area in Mjøndalen.
+Norway’s largest trading house for inner and outer beauty and wellbeing, Validus Engros, is established on the relatively new industrial area in Mjøndalen, Orkidehøgda.

 The poet Herman Wildenvey was born in Portåsen, Mjøndalen in 1885 and his birthplace is one of our cultural core areas in Nedre Eiker.